 Toggle an LED

-The On Prem CLI is used to demonstrate manually triggering the lambda and taking delivery
+This lambda toggles the state of led0 on a Raspberry Pi.
+The On Prem CLI is used to demonstrate manually triggering the lambda and taking delivery of the event JSON using a remote desktop.

 Note that manually triggering a lambda is unusual in that it requires device connectivity to the control plane.
 A more typical scenario is where Lambdas and their Lambda Trigger control loops run autonomously at the device edge, regardless of the device's connectivity to the control plane.